Converting a Fluorescent Light to Energy Efficient LED

 - We had some of these done this way by a vendor several years ago and haven’t experienced any problems using the existing T12 bulb sockets to be used with the new T8 lamps.

-This electrical wiring question came from: Glenn, a Handyman from Paris, Illinois.
+This electrical wiring question came from: Glenn, a Handyman in Illinois.

 Additional Comments: Great Resource.

 - Tools Required: Basic Electricians Pouch Hand Tools, a non-aluminum ladder, flashlight, and Voltage Tester.

 - Estimated Time: Depends on personal level experience, ability to work with tools and access to the light fixture(s).

 - Precaution: Identify the light circuit, turn it OFF and Tag it with a Note before working with the wiring.

 - Notice: The replacement Lamps should be UL Approved.

 - Materials: Replacement of Solid State Electronic Ballast, Replacement Lamps as specified on the ballast label, twist on wire splice connectors.
 Best to upgrade to LED Lamps. (see below).